Last updated on March 2nd, 2024 at 09:18 am

 A smile and relief will be on Fuliza borrowers from October 1, as the daily maintenance fees will not be charged for transactions below KSh 1,000 in the first three days of borrowing.
+The Fuliza charges per day have been revised.

-In addition to this, the overdraft service, Fuliza, offered by Safaricom reduces daily charges by 50 percent.
+In addition to this, the overdraft service, offered by Safaricom reduces Fuliza daily charges by 50 percent.

 This is following a review of Fuliza charges by Safaricom, NCBA, and KCB.
 This is with the aim of a commitment by these companies to provide Kenyans with sustainable and affordable credit.